Pavithrank02/sritextweb/README.md

 	- about page with necessary company details
 	- contact us page with contact form and embeded google map.
     - Product Gallery UI added
+	- product overview on home page is completed.
+	- product cards is completed